diegopoza/guest-writer/articles/flutter_auth0.markdown

 As is the case with login, add a logout callback URL to the _Allowed Logout URLs_ field in the [_Advanced_ tab of your _Tenant_ settings](https://manage.auth0.com/#/tenant/advanced).
 The logout callback URL should be the same as the combination derived from the second `<data>` tag within the `<intent-filter>` of your `/android/app/src/main/AndroidManifest.xml` file and the second `<dict>` tag under the `<key>CFBundleURLTypes</key>` tag in `ios/Runner/Info.plist` as seen in the [**Create a login screen**](#create-a-login-screen) section.

-After adding the logout callback URL to your Auth0 application, create a static class variable within your `ProfileState` class to hold the value of the logout callback URL by adding the code snippet below within the class:
+After adding the logout callback URL to your Auth0 application, create a static variable within your `ProfileState` class to hold the value of the logout callback URL by adding the code snippet below within the class:

 ```dart
 static const String LOGOUT_URL = 'my-flutter-app://logout-callback';